Photo Permission Form found here.

 West KY Workforce Board Success Story – NDWG Tornado Relief Funding

-Taylor learned how Workforce Innovation & Opportunity Act offered paid work experiences.
+The young lady learned how Workforce Innovation & Opportunity Act offered paid work experiences.
 She was assigned to the Mayfield-Graves Co.
 Animal Shelter, as a shelter assistant on February 15, 2023.
 She quickly found her niche: providing dedicated and extra, one-on-one social time with the animals.
 She developed teamworking and self-motivation skills.
 Initially, she had trouble taking constructive criticism; however, she began to trust her supervisors and fellow staff and came to see that their criticism was intended to help her thrive.
 A habit of cutting corners turned into one of diligence and attention to detail.
-Taylor's love for individual animals helped many of them get adopted, as she was able to present and showcase their personalities.
+Her love for individual animals helped many of them get adopted, as she was able to present and showcase their personalities.

 Successes - Cumberlands Workforce Development Area

-Nathaniel Matthews-WIOA Youth/Adult Co enroll
+WIOA Youth/Adult Co enroll

 West Kentucky Workforce Board Success Story – Adult Funding